TelemetryDeck/docs/basics/activation.md

 **Questions you can answer:**
 - How many users are experiencing my app's core value?
 - Are my activation rates improving over time?
-- How effective is my Onboarding experience?
+- How effective is my onboarding experience?
 - What are the immediate activation patterns in the last 24 hours?

 ![Hourly, Daily, Weekly, and Monthly Activated Users](/docs/images/activation-activated-users.png)